 And when we post our contributing columnists online, we blog some more.
 Still, we want you to pick up our printed publication.
 We’ll continue to carry on about most of our community news in print.
 And we also hope you’ll continue to visit this companion Web site, too, as it’s updated digitally every day.
 Enough about blogs.
 We’re moving forward.

 Owners and managers of these pursuits invest time, talents and/or money toward service to the community by staying actively involved on many levels.
-These citizens join hundreds of others in support of our schools and events such as Ribfest, Last Fling, Soups On, Pancake Festivals, Riverwalk Fine Arts Fair and 5K runs, etc. They embrace empathy and understand that contributing to humanitarian causes, social service agencies and volunteerism helps provide the many quality of life services to fill the community’s unmet needs.
+These citizens join hundreds of others in support of our schools and events such as Ribfest, Last Fling, NWC Witches Night Out, Pancake Festivals, Riverwalk Fine Arts Fair and 5K runs, etc. They embrace empathy and understand that contributing to humanitarian causes, social service agencies and volunteerism helps provide the many quality of life services to fill the community’s unmet needs.

 These independent businesses share the responsibility with many other corporate citizens who have caught the spirit of Naperville’s success.
 As independently-owned-and-operated corporations, this group helps PN promote the many good things happening in Naperville—the arts, special events, fundraisers and more.